Good Questions regarding Strengths

 You can start by making a list and dividing it into 3 parts:-

-- Knowledge-based skills: Acquired from education and experience (e.g., computer skills, languages, degrees, sales and marketing, training and technical ability).
+- Knowledge-based skills: Gained from education and experience (e.g., computer skills, languages, degrees, sales and marketing, training and technical ability).

 - Transferable skills: Your portable skills that you take from job to job (e.g., communication and people skills, analytical problem solving and planning skills).